DauMoe/note/interview_question.md

       - Ref always be returned in class component
       - Functional doesn't have this thing

-- What does Pure component do?
+- What does PureComponent do?
 How is it different from typical traditional class components?
+   - React.PureComponent & React.Component have the same function but PureComponent use shallow compare state and props when having a change

 - React Component lifecycle?
    - First, **initial** receive props
-   - Second, ** component will be render and mounted in this phase
+   - Second, **mounting** component will be render and mounted in this phase
    - Third, **update** the component will be re-render if having any change from props and state
    - Last, **un mounting** component will be remove when it's not used